 Roman Villa contains a museum and ruins of an old house from the Roman Empire.
 It’s also known as Domvs Romana.

 Location: Right outside the Mdina walls by the airport bus station.
 Close to the tag 12 on the map.

 Wignacourt museum, St. Paul's Grotto, Catacombs and WWII shelters

-- Catacombs and World War II shelters make a large complex of tunnels underground.
+- Catacombs and World War II shelters constitute a large complex of tunnels underground.
 They can be visited at one's own pace.

-Location: By Pjazza San Pawl, east of picture 3 on the map.
+Location: By Pjazza San Pawl, east of the tag 3 on the map.

 St Paul's Catacombs

-Unlike in other catacombs in Rabat, in St Paul there are aboveground parts on top of many of the tombs, as well as an underground network of catacombs.
+Unlike in other catacombs in Rabat, in St Paul, many of the tombs have aboveground parts on top of them.
+In addition, there’s an underground network of catacombs.

-The area is spread on both sides of the street, the ticket office and visitor centre are located on the left side when coming from Pjazza San Pawl.
-The same ticket can be used to enter the gates on the opposite side of the street.
+The area is spread on both sides of the street.
+The ticket office and visitor center are located on the left-hand side when coming from Pjazza San Pawl.
+The same ticket gives access to the gates on the opposite side of the street.

 Despite the name, this place has nothing to do with St. Paul's Grotto and catacombs.